yieldprotocol/docs/docs/FAQ.md

 ### I lent some Dai, and the Current Value is show as less that I invested, why?
 when you lend you are selling Dai to the pool, and getting fyDai back.
 When you close your position you are selling the fyDai that you got before, and getting Dai.
 Both operations in the pool involve paying a fee of approximately 5% of the interest paid.
 The portfolio value is thus reduced by the trading fee, and the Current Value reflects the return on selling the fyDai in the pool, which reflects the fee, interest rate changes, and slippage.

+### As a lender, how do interest rate changes affect me?
+Lenders are holding fyDai.
+If interest rates go up, the value of lenders’ holdings goes down.
+However, if they hold to maturity, then this decline in present value is exactly cancelled out by the increase in the interest that they earn.
+Borrowers are effectively short fyDai—to exit their position early they have to buy fyDai.

+### As a borrower, what happens if I miss the repayment date?
+When a series matures, your Yield Vault will start to owe the Maker stability fee on the debt.
+If your debt increases enough to bring your Yield Vault under the collateralization rate you might be liquidated.

+### As a lender, what happens if I don't close my position on the repayment date?
+When a series matures, the fyDai that you hold, representing your lending position, start to accrue value at the same rate as MakerDAO's DSR.
+In other words, your fyDai becomes equivalent to Chai on maturity.

+## Liquidations

+### Who liquidates positions?
+Yield currently runs a liquidation bot, but long term we expect the community to perform liquidations.
+We have not tried to make the bot especially competitive compared to some of the sophisticated liquidators out there.